ToniWonKanobi/theoveranalyzed.net/posts/nerd.md

 ### The Apps I Use

 * [Byword][1] for static content such blog posts.
-I've tried plenty of other text editors, but Byword is by far my favorite for just *writing* text
+I've tried plenty of other text editors---including the text editor in which I do all my front-end stuff---and they just never quite do it for me.
+Byword is by far my favorite for just *writing* text

 * [<del>Atom</del>][2] for front-end coding and web design

 	<aside class="update">

-	### Update: Bye Bye, Atom.
+	#### Update: Bye Bye, Atom.
 Hello Sublime Text

 	February 13, 2018
 	<!-- {.updatetime} -->